 Freight trains still rumble through White River Junction a few times a day (and night!), and Amtrak stops here on its main Vermonter route.
 Apart from the trains, the main signs of life here are at breakfast and lunch.
-The stylish Thyme (85 N. Main St., 802/295-3312, Tues.-Sat.) offers delicious soups, sandwiches, and an ever-changing variety of bistro-style meals at lunch and dinner.
+The classic 1940s Tip Top Café has found new life as the stylish Thyme (85 N. Main St., 802/295-3312, Tues.-Sat.), serving delicious soups, sandwiches, and an ever-changing menu.

 If you’re looking for lodging with more character than the chain motels along the interstates, consider downtown’s Hotel Coolidge (39 S. Main St., 802/295-3118 or 800/622-1124, $99 and up).
 In business since the 1920s, it has a nice café next to the lobby.
 It is clean, friendly, and definitely a good value.
 The hotel also offers bare-bones HI-hostel rooms (around $55 and up per person).

-In three miles west from White River Junction and the I-91/I-89 freeways, US-4 climbs upstream into the valley of the Ottauquechee (AWT-ah-KWEE-chee) River.
+In 3 mi (4.8 km) west from White River Junction and the I-91/I-89 freeways, US-4 climbs upstream into the valley of the Ottauquechee (AWT-ah-KWEE-chee) River.
 You cross Quechee Gorge almost without warning, but adjacent parking on both sides of the gorge gives you a chance to take a longer look at the dramatic little canyon or to stretch your legs along the rim-side hiking trails.

 West of the gorge, you can turn north off US-4 into old Quechee, a quaint town famed as the home of renowned glassblower Simon Pearce’s woolen mill-cum-art gallery.
 Norman Rockwell-esque Quechee is a fine example of how pleasant life can be once you turn away from the fast lane.
-Soak up the ambience with a stay (or just a memorable meal) at the Quechee Inn (1119 Quechee Main St., 802/295-3133, $119 and up), a half mile from town.
+Soak up the ambience with a stay (or just a memorable meal) at the Quechee Inn (1119 Quechee Main St., 802/295-3133, $120 and up), a half-mile (0.8 km) from town.